2/26/2025

 Jeremy Wagner

 Thanks, Dennis.
 Good afternoon, everyone.
-Our Q4 2024 Hotel Ibiza was $24.3 million, Adjusted Ibiza was $21.4 million, and Adjusted FFO was $0.20 per share.
-We were able to generate a GOP margin of .5% and Hotel Ibiza margin of .5% in Q4.
-GOP margins for the quarter were up 150 basis points from Q4, 2023, which was due to the strong .9% rev par growth for the quarter and outstanding expense control.
-This improvement in year over year margin trends relative to prior quarters reflects the continuing stabilization of key expenses, especially labor costs.
-Over the past couple of years, we have taken significant steps to reduce leverage and address debt maturities.
+Our Q4 2024 hotel EBITDA was $24.3 million, adjusted EBITDA was $21.4 million, and adjusted FFO was $0.20 per share.
+We were able to generate a GOP margin of 40.5% and hotel EBITDA margin of 32.5% in Q4.
+GOP margins for the quarter were up 150 basis points from Q4, 2023, which was due to the strong 3.9% rev par growth for the quarter and outstanding expense control.
+This improvement in year-over-year margin trends relative to prior quarters reflects the continuing stabilization of key expenses, especially labor costs.
+Over the past couple years, we have taken significant steps to reduce leverage and address debt maturities.
 With the repayment of the $16 million mortgage loan on the Hampton Houston in January 2025, we have now addressed all of our CMBS maturities.
-In Q4, we closed on the sales of the Homewood Bloomington and Homewood Maitland for $29.3 million, and in January 2025, we closed on the sale of the Homewood Brentwood for $15 million.
-The aggregate sale price for these three hotels, including approximately $15 million of required renovation costs, represents a cap rate of approximately .3% on 2024 NOI.
-As of December 31st, Chatham's net debt to LTMEBITDA was 3.9 times, which is significantly below our historical leverage, which is generally in the five and a half to six times area.
-Turning to our Q1 and full year 2025 guidance, we expect REVPAR growth of 3 to 4%, adjusted EBITDA of 16.7 million to 18.3 million, and adjusted FFO per share of 12 cents to 15 cents in Q1, and REVPAR growth of 1% to 3.5%, adjusted EBITDA of 92 million to 97 million, and adjusted FFO per share of $1.01 to $1.11 for the full year.
-This guidance reflects the sales of the Homewood Bloomington, Homewood Maitland, and Homewood Brentwood in December 2024 and January 2025, and assumes two additional asset sales with a combined sale price of $39 million closed at the end of the first quarter.
-In aggregate, the net impact of these five asset sales on our expected 2025 EBITDA versus actual reported 2024 EBITDA is approximately $6.8 million, and assuming the proceeds from these asset sales are used to repay a bank debt with a cost of 5.9%, the impact on expected 2025 FFO per share versus our actual 2024 FFO per share is approximately five cents per share.
-While our guidance does not reflect any acquisitions, our plan is certainly to reinvest the sale proceeds and foregone capital requirements from our asset sales into a creative acquisitions, which should fully offset the lost FFO from the asset sales.
-Our room count reflecting these completed asset sales is expected to be 5,475 in Q1, and is expected to be 5,168 for the remainder of the year, which assumes the close of the two pending asset sales at the end of Q1.
-Reflecting our recently completed and pending asset sales, our 2024 REVPAR would have been $122 in Q1, $156 in Q2, $155 in Q3, $133 in Q4, and $142 for the full year.
+In Q4, we closed on the sales of the Homewood Bloomington and Homewood Maitland for $29.3 million.
+And in January 2025, we closed on the sale of the Homewood Brentwood for $15 million.
+The aggregate sale price for these three hotels, including approximately $15 million of required renovation costs, represents a cap rate of approximately 6.3% on 2024 NOI.
+As of December 31st, Chatham's net debt to LTM EBITDA was 3.9 times, which is significantly below our historical leverage, which was generally in the 5.5 to 6 times area.
+Turning to our Q1 and full year 2025 guidance, we expect RevPAR growth of 3% to 4%, adjusted EBITDA of $16.7 million to $18.3 million, and adjusted FFO per share of $0.12 to $0.15 in Q1, and RevPAR growth of 1% to 3.5%, adjusted EBITDA of $92 million to $97 million, and adjusted FFO per share of $1.01 to $1.11 for the full year.
+This guidance reflects the sales of the Homewood Bloomington, Homewood Maitland, and Homewood Brentwood in December 2024 and January 2025 and assumes two additional asset sales with a combined sale price of $39 million closed at the end of the first quarter.
+In aggregate, the net impact of these five asset sales on our expected 2025 EBITDA versus actual reported 2024 EBITDA is approximately $6.8 million.
+And assuming the proceeds from these asset sales are used to repay bank debt with a cost of 5.9%, the impact on expected 2025 FFO per share versus our actual 2024 FFO per share is approximately 5 cents per share.
+While our guidance does not reflect any acquisitions, our plan is certainly to reinvest the sale proceeds and foregone capital requirements from our asset sales into accretive acquisitions, which should fully offset the lost FFO from the asset sales.
+Our room count reflecting these completed asset sales is expected to be 5,475 in Q1, and is expected to be $5,168 for the remainder of the year, which assumes the close of the two pending asset sales at the end of Q1.
+Reflecting our recently completed and pending asset sales, our 2024 REV part would have been $122 in Q1, $156 in Q2, $155 in Q3, $133 in Q4, and $142 for the full year.
 This concludes my portion of the call.
 Operator, please open the line for questions.

 speaker

 Thank you.
-If you'd like to ask a question, please press star one on your telephone keypad.
+If you'd like to ask a question, please press star 1 on your telephone keypad.
 A confirmation tone will indicate your line is in the question queue.
-You may press star two if you'd like to remove your question from the queue.
+You may press star 2 if you'd like to remove your question from the queue.
 For participants using speaker equipment, it may be necessary to pick up your handset before pressing the star keys.
-Our first question comes from the line of Garav Mehta with Alliance Global Partners.
+Our first question comes from the line of Gaurav Mehta with Alliance Global Partners.
 Please proceed with your question.

 speaker